Altametrics/articles-for-publishing/rmagazine/Recipe/kfc-coleslaw-copycat-recipe/kfc-coleslaw-copycat-recipe.md

 <!--more-->To gather more information about this vegetable and its health benefits, just perform a simple Google search and you&rsquo;ll be impressed.
 To mention a few benefits in brief &ndash; cabbage is good for the skin, it improves digestion, fights inflammation, and protects the immune system.

 Now, the trick with cabbage is to either have it raw or to cook it for the shortest time possible, ideally 1-3 minutes.
 The idea here is to avoid killing all its wonderful nutrients through a lot of heat.
-Requiring relatively low prep, raw cabbage can be used to make a salad, one example being KFC Coleslaw.
-Below is a KFC Coleslaw Copycat Recipe, enjoy.
+Requiring relatively low prep, raw cabbage can be used to make a salad, one example being KFC Coleslaw; below is a KFC Coleslaw Copycat Recipe, enjoy.